Isaniwa Yukiya

-Isaniwa Yukiya (伊佐庭如矢, Isaniwa Yukiya) (1828–1907) was the first Mayor in Dogo Yunomachi (道後湯之町) which is famous for Dogo Onsen.
-He made today's Dogo Onsen while he was the Mayor.
+Isaniwa Yukiya (伊佐庭如矢, Isaniwa Yukiya) (1828–1907) was the first Mayor in Dogo Yunomachi (道後湯之町) which is famous for Dōgo Onsen.
+He made today's Dōgo Onsen while he was the Mayor.
 He thought the tourism era would come in the future, so he made a plan to make the city into a resort city.

 Early life and education

 Narukawa Yukiya was born in 1828 to Narukawa Kunio, a Dogo physician, and his wife, Maki.
 Yukiya liked studying.
 He was taught by Mikami Zean, a doctor in Matsuyama-han which is today’s Matsuyama.
 In 1845, when he was adopted by Abe Yasuo, a low-level samurai, he became Abe Yukiya, and in 1848, he married Yasuo's daughter, Isa.
 In 1855, Abe Yukiya founded "Rōbai Gejuku," a private school.
 In 1868 when the Japanese period changed to the Meiji era, Abe Yukiya already had three children: Onoe (first son), Ran (first daughter), and Momoyo (second daughter).
 When his eldest son, Onoe, reached adulthood, Yukiya established him as the head of the household.
 Then, Yukiya himself left the Abe family and took the name of Isaniwa Yukiya.

 As Matsuyama was reorganized during the abolition of the han system, Isaniwa Yukiya began working in a city office of Matsuyama han in 1870 and in 1873, and then he worked in a city office in some prefectures in Shikoku between 1877 and 1886.
 Then in 1890 he was appointed as Dōgo Yunomachi’s first mayor (chōchō) Town Head in 1890.
 He did this job for 12 years.